nicojourdain/BUILD_CONFIG_NEMO/README.txt

 #########################################################################################################
 ## 3-- Build the bathymetry (and ice shelf draft if needed) and coordinates files for the regional domain.

+        NB: if file_in_bathy_extract and file_in_coords_extract do not exist, create them using the NEMO TOOL called "NESTING" (see user guide).

         ./submit.sh extract_bathy_coord 01  ## -> should create the bathy and coordinate files,
                                             ##    bathy_meter_${CONFIG}.nc and coordinates_${CONFIG}.nc
                                             ##    (stored in directory defined as config_dir in the namelist)